 EAGLE Urban Transition Centre

-The EAGLE Urban Transition Centre (EUTC) was created by the Assembly of Manitoba Chiefs in 2005.
+The Assembly of Manitoba Chiefs created the EAGLE Urban Transition Centre (EUTC) in 2005.
 The primary goal of the EUTC is to act as a culturally relevant and non-discriminatory gateway for Indigenous people transitioning into an urban centre.
-The EUTC office is focused on providing a single window from which clients receive support, advocacy and access to needed programs in their efforts to achieve independent living.
+The EUTC office is focused on providing a single window from which clients receive support, advocacy and access to needed programs to achieve independent living.

 - To improve the quality of life for Indigenous people and their families in an urban environment.